Definitions of key terms

 Water Right is the right to beneficially use a certain quantity of the public’s water for a certain purpose, in a certain place, at a certain time.

 Adjudication is a court proceeding where the judge determines the extent and validity of water rights within a given river basin.
 They are costly and cumbersome.
-The Yakima basin adjudication has been going on for almost thirty years.
+The Yakima basin adjudication took 42 years and more than 4,000 claims to water were reviewed.

 Beneficial Use is the both the requirement to put water to reasonable use without waste, to create the basis for the water right, and the measure or limit of that water right.